Full-time psychology student and part-time Sims addict. Fell in love with "The Sims" in 2002 and never really stopped loving it.

 - Right click the shortcut inside the folder, select Open File Location, and you should be taken right to the install directory.

 As you can't use the game disks anymore, you need to use a patched .exe file so that your game can run without a disk.
 Some downloads will include the patched file in the download, however if it is not included you will need to download a new one.
 I will advise you not to use any included .exe yet though unless you are technically skilled, as there is more that needs to be done with that file to ensure a smoother playing experience.

-As with any manual patch, it is advised to back up the original .exe file beforehand.
+As with any unofficial patch, it is advised to back up the original .exe file beforehand.
 You can do this by renaming the file.
 Keep the name itself the same, but add .old after the end of .exe in the full file name.